Totes5706/HackTheBox/README.md

 ```

-Our scan reveals mainly one port of interest to dissect; port 80 (Web Server).
+Our scan reveals mainly two ports of interest to dissect; port 80 (Web Server) and port 5985 (WinRM).

 The first thing we can try is to browse the website for clues.